NavyaG-lab/Tech-writer/how-tos/itaipu/workflow.md

 1. Open a pull request on Itaipu and ask someone from data infra to review it
 1. Follow the instructions about [merging pull requests](./opening_prs.md)

-### Make the dataset available in Redshift
+### Make the dataset available in Google BigQuery

-If you want to make the dataset available in Redshift, you need to:
+If you want to make the dataset available in Google BigQuery, you need to:
-1. [Override the `SparkOp` member `warehouseMode`](https://github.com/nubank/itaipu/blob/a206527f34acf419cdbb70acfbc145d5899d6be8/src/main/scala/etl/dataset/billing_cycles/BillingCycles.scala#L15) with the value `WarehouseMode.Loaded`.
+1. Override the `SparkOp` member `warehouseMode` with the value `WarehouseMode.Loaded`.
+[See the example](https://github.com/nubank/itaipu/blob/a206527f34acf419cdbb70acfbc145d5899d6be8/src/main/scala/etl/dataset/billing_cycles/BillingCycles.scala#L15).
 2. [Extend the class](https://github.com/nubank/itaipu/blob/a206527f34acf419cdbb70acfbc145d5899d6be8/src/main/scala/etl/dataset/billing_cycles/BillingCycles.scala#L15) with the trait `DeclaredSchema`
 3. [Override the `attributes` method](https://github.com/nubank/itaipu/blob/a206527f34acf419cdbb70acfbc145d5899d6be8/src/main/scala/etl/dataset/billing_cycles/BillingCycles.scala#L21-L34).